 Numerous students are able to fully participate in classes with a computer that is a few years old.
 We have computer labs available for the times that a class assignment requires a higher-end computer or specialized software.
 In a pinch, even a mobile phone can get you by for a few days.

-Yes, while some work student positions may be modified to allow for increased remote working and physical distancing, we do plan to have many of the work study positions available that students are used to.
-All work study positions will be posted at www.aic.edu/beeline.
+Yes, while some work student positions may be modified to allow for increased remote working and physical distancing, many of the work study positions students are used to are still available.
+All work study positions will be posted at www.aic.edu/swarmjobs.

 Homecoming is not scheduled for the fall, but we remain hopeful that we can reschedule in the spring.

-Yes, residence halls will be open for the fall 2020 semester with new health and safety guidelines in place.
+Yes, residence halls will be open for the 2020-2021 academic year with new health and safety guidelines in place.
 Students who still need to apply for housing, should go to www.aic.edu/myhousing for more information.